MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_h264videoinfo.md

 </table>

-#### - dwMaxMBperSecFourResolutionsFullScalability

-Specifies the maximum macroblock processing rate allowed for fully scalable streams, summing up across all layers when all layers consist of four different resolutions.

-#### - dwMaxMBperSecFourResolutionsNoScalability

-Specifies the maximum macroblock processing rate allowed for non-scalable AVC streams, summing up across all layers when all layers consist of four different resolutions.

-#### - dwMaxMBperSecFourResolutionsTemporalQualityScalability

-Specifies the maximum macroblock processing rate allowed for temporal and quality scalable SVC streams, summing up across all layers when all layers consist of four different resolutions.

-#### - dwMaxMBperSecFourResolutionsTemporalScalability

-Specifies the maximum macroblock processing rate allowed for temporal scalable streams, summing up across all layers when all layers consist of four different resolutions.

-#### - dwMaxMBperSecOneResolutionFullScalability

-Specifies the maximum macroblock processing rate allowed for fully scalable streams, summing up across all layers when all layers have the same resolution.

 #### - dwMaxMBperSecOneResolutionNoScalability

 Specifies the maximum macroblock processing rate allowed for non-scalable Advanced Video Coding (AVC) streams, summing up across all layers when all layers have the same resolution.

-#### - dwMaxMBperSecOneResolutionTemporalQualityScalability

-Specifies the maximum macroblock processing rate allowed for temporal and quality scalable SVC streams, summing up across all layers when all layers have the same resolution.

-#### - dwMaxMBperSecOneResolutionTemporalScalability

-Specifies the maximum macroblock processing rate allowed for temporal scalable streams, summing up across all layers when all layers have the same resolution.

-#### - dwMaxMBperSecThreeResolutionsFullScalability

-Specifies the maximum macroblock processing rate allowed for fully scalable streams, summing up across all layers when all layers consist of three different resolutions.

-#### - dwMaxMBperSecThreeResolutionsNoScalability

-Specifies the maximum macroblock processing rate allowed for non-scalable AVC streams, summing up across all layers when all layers consist of three different resolutions.

-#### - dwMaxMBperSecThreeResolutionsTemporalQualityScalablity

-Specifies the maximum macroblock processing rate allowed for temporal and quality scalable SVC streams, summing up across all layers when all layers consist of three different resolutions.

-#### - dwMaxMBperSecThreeResolutionsTemporalScalability

-Specifies the maximum macroblock processing rate allowed for temporal scalable streams, summing up across all layers when all layers consist of three different resolutions.

-#### - dwMaxMBperSecTwoResolutionsFullScalability

-Specifies the maximum macroblock processing rate allowed for fully scalable streams, summing up across all layers when all layers consist of two different resolutions.

 #### - dwMaxMBperSecTwoResolutionsNoScalability